pond/dnd/party_riglan/journals/campaign_6/Riglan: Part 3.1.md

 Temo recounts the whole tale in as much detail as he can, over breakfast.
 We figure we want to get to Deepgarden Keep as quickly as possible but in the mean time we check over any books we have on us or at the Tower.

 Temo, investigation 7+12.
-A couple of books do mention the Shadow Fell but have little detail - recounting stories that people tell about it, more than anything else.
+A couple of books do mention the Shaowfell but have little detail - recounting stories that people tell about it, more than anything else.
 On patrons and warlocks, he finds that each patrol has a very personal connection to each warlock so knowing how it works for one person doesn't let you know about another.
 Temo history, 17+4; Maireagh 19+9 - very high!
-The two of them together remember Nethza saying once that she thought her patrol was one of the "Unknown Entities" of the Shadow Fell.
+The two of them together remember Nethza saying once that she thought her patrol was one of the "Unknown Entities" of the Shaowfell.
 A powerful, ancient entity - for example, the Raven Queen is one such named, but otherwise "unknown" entity.

-Maireagh knows that there is a group of researchers who know the Shadow Fell well.
+Maireagh knows that there is a group of researchers who know the Shaowfell well.
 We'd need to find someone called **Esmerelda D'Avenir** but we don't know how to find her.
-She's famous for having travelled through the Shadow Fell many times and written about it, apparently, but the books are very rare.
+She's famous for having travelled through the Shaowfell many times and written about it, apparently, but the books are very rare.

 (We jump to Riglan at Goldenfields)